 Certain financial instruments that could be exposed to a concentration of credit risk include cash and cash equivalents and accounts receivable.
 The Company deposits its cash with financial institutions, and such deposits, at times, may exceed federally insured limits.
 The Company has not experienced any losses on its deposits of cash and cash equivalents to date.
 Collateral is not required for accounts receivable.
-One customer accounted for 11% of accounts receivable as of October 31, 2024, and as of January 31, 2024, no single customer accounted for more than 10% of the Company's total revenue for the three and nine months ended October 31, 2024 and 2023, respectively.
+As of April 30, 2025 and January 31, 2025, no single customer accounted for more than 10% of the Company's accounts receivable.
+No single customer accounted for more than 10% of the Company's total revenue for three months ended April 30, 2025 and 2024, respectively.